Changissnz/my_career/README.md

-depending on the demands of the labor market coupled with the demands from labor market participants, with regards to the rankings and progressions of organizations related to the adoption, production, and distribution of "high-tech" products.
+depending on the demands of the labor market coupled with the demands from labor market participants, with regards to the rankings and progressions in organizations related to the adoption, production, and distribution of "high-tech" products.